-The parent of a student disciplined for violation of this policy may appeal to the director or his/her designee no later than five (5) days after being notified of the disciplinary action.
-The director or his/her designee shall review all documentation regarding the incident, and if determined to be necessary by the director or his/her designee, conduct a hearing on the matter.
+The parent of a student disciplined for violation of this policy may appeal to the principal or his/her designee no later than five (5) days after being notified of the disciplinary action.
+The Dean or his/her designee shall review all documentation regarding the incident, and if determined to be necessary by the Dean or designee, conduct a hearing on the matter.
 The results of the review or hearing shall be sent to the parents or legal guardian within three (3) school days.
-The decision of the director shall be final, except for a student expulsion, which may be appealed to the Dean of the College of Education in accordance with statutory provisions.
+The decision of the Dean shall be final, except for a student expulsion, which may be appealed to the School Board in accordance with statutory provisions.